AUGMXNT/llm-tracker.info-vault/info/Lists of Models.md

   - Also available [as a Google Sheet](https://docs.google.com/spreadsheets/d/1PtrPwDV8Wcdhzh-N_Siaofc2R6TImebnFvv0GuCCzdo/edit?usp=sharing), this is a curated list of fine tunes and quantized models
 - [CRFM Ecosystem Graphs Table](https://crfm.stanford.edu/ecosystem-graphs/index.html?mode=table)
-  - Maintained by CRFM, this tracks a large number of models (beyond LLMs) along with metadata.
+  - Maintained by CRFM, this tracks a large number of models (beyond LLMs) along with metadata
 - [Viktor Garske's AI / ML / LLM / Transformer Models Timeline and List](https://ai.v-gar.de/ml/transformer/timeline/)

   - A timeline of select papers and models